chaimleib/anime1-filter/README.md

 Disclaimer
 ----------
 This software is provided for free without any guarantees or warranties.
-It is a work in progress, and while somewhat functional, it is not perfect.
+It is a work in progress, and while somewhat functional, it is not perfect or complete.
 This software was not produced in cooperation with Anime1.com, and functionality may break unexpectedly when Anime1.com changes their web site.

 Current filters